 Wax Crayon (for saving whites)

-Other Items to Use on Location
+Other Items To Consider For Use On Location

 Bug spray